islomar/terraform-poc/README.md

   - https://learn.hashicorp.com/terraform/getting-started/variables
   - For all files which match terraform.tfvars or *.auto.tfvars present in the current directory, Terraform automatically loads them to populate variables.
   - Terraform will read environment variables in the form of `TF_VAR_name` to find the value for a variable.
+- **Outputs** are a way to tell Terraform what data is important.
+This data is outputted when apply is called, and can be queried using the terraform output command.

 ## Resources
 * By studying the resource attributes used in interpolation expressions, Terraform can